 What Is a Circuit?

 Take a moment to think about any electronic device or piece of equipment containing electronics.
-There’s the coffee pot you use every morning, a smartphone you carry around in your pocket, the computer you use for work, a child’s battery powered toy, an electric car zooming down the interstate, robotic armatures welding together car parts in an automobile factor, a satellite orbiting earth, a robotic vehicle exploring Mars – each of these and other common electronic items contain circuits within them.
+There’s the coffee pot you use every morning, a smartphone you carry around in your pocket, the computer you use for work, a child’s battery powered toy, an electric car zooming down the interstate, robotic armatures welding together car parts in an automobile factor, a satellite orbiting earth, a robotic vehicle exploring Mars — each of these and other common electronic devices contain circuits within them.

 In its simplest form, a circuit is a closed loop through which electric current flows.